afduarte/honours/Notes.md

 	- [car, boat, train] dataset is fed through list of car, boat and train models
 	- [abusive, not-abusive] dataset is fed through list of profanity words
 	- reduces the size of the initial dataset by making assumptions about the contents of the data
+* Offer users a rough estimation of time per annotation based on the complexity of the job
+	- Not sure if possible, have to find research about annotation and annotation times
+	- If not possible, delay to a stage where sufficient usage data has been gathered to estimate times

 ## What it will not be